keithalewis/math/rfd.md

 We ignore the fact prices and trading amounts are integral increments of minimal increments determined by the markets they trade in.
-We also ignore the fact that the amount being traded has an effect on price.
+We also ignore the fact that the amount being traded has an affect on price.
 We totally ignore the fact that the counterparties involved in the trade will be quoted different prices based on their credit rating, among other things.